beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 ```

 # More efficient data structures

 Without the computational cost of the tree-data-likelihood, the routine processes of collating many coalescent
-intervals and managing a large tree's internal structure were computational bottlenecks.
+intervals and managing a large tree's internal structure become computational bottlenecks.
 Although these operations
 are relatively efficient they occur at every state in the MCMC chain, and so even small inefficiencies add up.

-To increase efficiency on large datasets we have implemented new data structure for the time tree and coalescent
+To increase efficiency on large datasets we have implemented new data structures for the time tree and coalescent
-intervals, which are better suited for large trees.
+intervals.
 These implementations can be used in any analysis and improve
 performance in even moderately sized datasets (a few hundred taxa).

-The tree class can be used by commented out the standard treemodel and replacing it as below.
+The tree class can be used by commenting out the standard treemodel and replacing it as below.

 ```xml